Shaltz Farm Home

 - Don't feed your sheep for 12 hours prior to shearing.
 They will be much more comfortable in the 'shearing position' if their stomachs aren't full.
 Don't, however, withhold water.

-- Make sure the floor or ground where Zack will shear is well swept and away from any source of loose hay or other vegetation.
+- Make sure the floor or ground is well swept and away from any source of loose hay or other vegetation.
 Don't ruin your precious fleece by contamination on shearing day!

 - If you have more than a few sheep, make sure you have helpers who can keep the sheep moving to the shearer, helpers to bag, weigh, and record the wool, helpers sweep the shearing tarp between sheep, and if possible, helpers to immediately skirt the fleeces before they're bagged.
 Make it a fun day and invite all your spinning friends to help out!